1. BMW: A very bloated model line-up

 Now while these are not surprising at all because convertible and sports cars for any car manufacturer the world over has been on a decline, there are some models to be dropped that’s quite surprising to many people especially BMW fans.

 Take for example the X2 subcompact luxury SUV which is reported to have been doing well in the two of the world’s largest auto markets; China and the US.
+On the other hand, the BMW X1 2012 is less distinctive but is more useful in teh real world.

 The X2 actually sold rather well in the US and in China, so many are surprised by the news